A picture of a depressed and confused child

 Childhood depression

-Depression often begins in childhood and can be diagnosed in early childhood, as early as age three, according to Brain and Behaviour Research Foundation.
-Before age three, babies and toddlers can suffer from depression without obvious symptoms, because their biological and social developments are still in infancy.
+Depression often begins in childhood and can be diagnosed in early childhood, as early as the age of three, according to Brain and Behaviour Research Foundation.

-The earliest signs of my depression appeared at the age of two.
-They were obvious in the photos taken of me from the age of two to ten.
-I only appeared in a handful of photos as a child, but that was enough to terrify me everytime my family took the album out.
+The earliest signs of my depression appeared at about the age of three.
+These signs were obvious in the photos taken of me as a child.

-I avoided looking at my childhood photos all my life.
-They just brought up such fear and despair within me.
+Up until five years ago, I’d always avoided looking at my childhood photos.
+They just brought up so much fear and despair within me.

-The photo I hated the most was our one-and-only “family” photo.
-I quoted the word family because my father was not in it.
+The photo I hated the most was a “family” photo taken when I was about three.
+I quoted the word family because my father wasn’t in it.
 He was in the army at the time.
 I think the photo was taken for him.

-In the photo, I stood next to my mother, but there was a noticeable gap between us about twenty centimeters.
+In that photo, I stood next to my mother with a noticeable gap between us about twenty centimetres.
 I looked sad, confused and a little terrified.
-A normal child would cling onto their mother for comfort in a situation like that.
+A normal child would cling on their mother for comfort in a situation like that.
 But I stood as far as I could from her.

-After many years of therapy, I now realise that my childhood photos were irrefutable evidence of the existence of the terror I went through as a child.
-I hated them because I tried so hard to erase my past and every time these photos appeared, I felt I was losing control of my reality again.
-The terrifying feeling in the pit of my stomach every time I saw or think about those photos was a physiological response of the records held in my body.
+After many years of therapy, I realised my childhood photos were irrefutable evidence of the terror went through as a child.
+I hated looking at them because, all throughout my life, I had tried very hard to erase my past.
+Every time these photos appeared, I felt I was losing control of the carefully crafted reality in my head.
+The terrifying feeling in the pit of my stomach when I saw or thought about those photos was a physiological response of the implicit memories held in my body.
 The mind can forget, but the body keeps the scores (Dr. Van Der Kolk.)

 How can we help our children?

-Our children should not have to go through what I went through.
-So, let’s examine our prejudices towards unhappy or moody children.
-Why is it so important to us that our children behave a certain way?
-What would it do to us if we had unhappy children?
-Do we punish them when they get moody, play up or throw tantrums?
+Let’s examine our prejudices towards unhappy or moody children.
+Why is it so important that our children behave in a way that pleases us?
+Why do we so quick to scold or punish them when they get moody, play up or throw tantrums?
 You wouldn’t punish your child if they were physically unwell.
 Why would you punish them if they showed signs of emotional imbalance?

 Instead of labelling children as bad or unruly, let’s help them find the right words to name their emotions so they can start to enquire about their inner feelings with you.
-Trust me, you’ll be enriched by the shared experience with your child.
-I was.
+Trust me, you’ll be enriched by the shared experiences with your child like I have.
 My gender-neutral child, Sam and I have been close friends ever since they were born.
 I’m a better person because of Sam.
 Please read my post A Memoir about Love: From My Father to My Child.

 Childhood depression is real and should not be ignored or shunned.
-Let’s discuss, research and embrace the topic.
+Let’s discuss, research and discuss more about this topic.

 One Comment